telerik/kendo-ui-builder/docs/components/list-view.md

 # List View

 The List View is part of the Data Management components which the Builder supports.

-> The Builder supports ListView components only for AngularJs application.
+> The Builder supports List View components only for AngularJS applications.

 ## Usage